Last updated: 29 August 2024

 Written by Jeffrey Aguas

-Even after decades of enforcement and awareness efforts, approximately 10,000 people every year are fined for failing to wear a seatbelt.
+Even after decades of enforcement and awareness efforts, many thousands of people every year are fined in NSW for failing to wear a seatbelt correctly.

 A seatbelt is more than just a strap of fabric.
-It's your lifeline in the event of a crash or abrupt stop, holding you firmly in place to prevent you from being hurled forward or ejected from the vehicle.
+It's your lifeline in the event of a crash or abrupt stop, preventing you from being hurled forward or ejected from the vehicle.
 Wearing a seatbelt for all people in a vehicle has been a legal requirement in NSW since 1971, yet tragically, between 2019 and 2023, 150 lives1 were lost due to not buckling up.

 Even today, despite the law and countless awareness campaigns, seatbelt non-usage remains shockingly prevalent.
 Astonishingly, 15 per cent1 of road deaths in NSW each year still involve individuals not buckling up.